the-good-news-that-mark-said/the-good-news-that-mark-said.github.io/index.md

 _This book was written in the Greek language.
 I have changed it to be written with the ten hundred most used words in English, along with names.
-The list of ten hundred words comes from Randall Munroe (who wrote Thing Explainer).
+The set of ten hundred words comes from Randall Munroe (who wrote Thing Explainer).
 I do not know much Greek, so I have worked mostly from English writings of this book.
 Sometimes, I used words that don't mean exactly what Mark wrote, so that I did not have to stop the story to explain what a thing is.